 This number relates to the number of incidents of people entering detention, as some people are detained more than once it is not possible to say how many different individuals were detained in any specific period.
 Including short-term holding facilities.

-408 Source; AVID detention.
+Source; AVID detention.
 There is an agreement for an additional 600 immigration detention places in prisons.
+This does not include the capacity of the newly opened Derwentside Removal Centre which opened at the end of 2021.